jarnailchahal/jarnailchahal.github.io/_posts/2021-01-01-Beautiful-graph.md

 tags: [Data Analysis]
 ---

-### Example: Lets say we want to convince upper management of a company to hire new Helpdesk employee(s).
+### Lets say we want to convince upper management of an example company to hire new Helpdesk employee(s).

 The below graph shows total number of help-desk tickets received and processed by the company from Jan to Dec.